 New Material by Uresia Gamers Around

-Here's my page for presenting my favorite characters, adventures, and
+Here's my page for presenting my favorite characters, adventures, stories

-other Uresian creations by the fans.
-Join the Uresia
+and other Uresian creations by the fans.
+Join the Google+

-Mailing List to see where most of the material destined for here may
+Community to see where much of the material destined for here may come

-come from.
-If you have a Uresia-specific creation you'd like to show off
+from.
+If you have a Uresia-specific creation you'd like to show off here,

-here, your best bet is to post it to the Mailing List first!
+your best bet is to post it to those places first!
+Uresia belongs to no

-The fan archives are open to submissions using whatever rules you like,
+one rules system, so these archives are open to submissions using whatever

 - The Uresia Character Archive